anshu2323/CodeBasics/README.md

 This is a basic description of git commands and github forking, pull and push functionalities:

-1- git clone https://github.com/anshu2323/CodeBasics.git: To clone (pull) a repository to your local machine
+1- git clone https://github.com/anshu2323/CodeBasics.git: To clone a repository to your local machine

 2- ls: list files in the current directory